ER (TV series): Critical reception

 Throughout the series ER received acclaim from critics and fans alike.
 Marvin Kitman from Newsday said: "It's like M*A*S*H with just the helicopters showing up and no laughs.
 E.R. is all trauma; you never get to know enough about the patients or get involved with them.
 It's just treat, release and move on."
 Richard Zoglin from Time stated that it's "probably the most realistic fictional treatment of the medical profession TV has ever presented."
 Miles Beller from The Hollywood Reporter called the series "television that makes a difference; a series as true as a heartbeat, as insistent as an ambulance’s wail."

-NBC launched the show at the same time that CBS launched its own medical drama Chicago Hope; many critics drew comparisons between the two.
-Eric Mink, writing for the New York Daily News, concluded that ER may rate more highly in the Nielsens but Chicago Hope told better stories, while Alan Rich, writing for Variety, felt both shows were "riveting, superior TV fare."
+NBC launched the show at the same time that CBS launched its own medical drama, Chicago Hope, and many critics drew comparisons between the two.
+Eric Mink, writing for the New York Daily News, concluded that ER might rate more highly in the Nielsens but Chicago Hope told better stories, while Alan Rich, writing for Variety, felt both shows were "riveting, superior TV fare."

 In 2002, TV Guide ranked ER No. 22 on their list of "Greatest Shows of All Time," making it the second highest ranked medical drama on the list (after St. Elsewhere at No. 20).
 Also, the episode "Love's Labor Lost" was ranked No. 6 on 100 Greatest Episodes of All Time list having earlier been ranked No. 3.
 In 2008, the show was placed No. 19 on Entertainment Weeklys "New TV Classics" list.
 In 2012, ER was voted Best TV Drama on ABC's 20/20 special episode "Best in TV: The Greatest TV Shows of Our Time."
 In 2013, the Writers Guild of America ranked ER No. 28 on their list of "101 Best Written TV Series."